shihabyaqob/FCC-Build-a-Product-Landing-Page/README.md

-# FCC-Build-a-Product-Landing-Page
+# FCC-Mercedes-Product-Landing-Page
-Responsive Web Design Projects - Build a Product Landing Page
+Responsive Web Design Projects - Build Mercedes Product Landing Page

 Fulfill the below user stories and get all of the tests to pass.
 Give it your own personal style.